skywardmind58/React-Teacher/readme.md

-# For React TypeScript Learners from Hotaru Mori
+# For React TypeScript Learners from Skywardmind58

 # Examples